CAPSTONE-2022-2023/Group_22/use_cases/reset_password.md

 Customer with a valid account in the system.

 ### Pre-conditions
-Customer has registered email address into the account.Account information is already stored in the database.
+Customer is logged into the account.Account information is already stored in the database.

 ### Main Flow
 1. The Customer clicks on the **Forget Password** Button to reset the password.